 0 images remaining

 There is a 6.3 cm x 4.8 cm x 6.7 cm complex pseudoaneurysm of the left common femoral artery at the level of origin of the profunda.
 The neck of the pseudoaneurysm measures 1cm.
-The pseudoaneurysm is surrounded by haematoma measuring up to 2.5 cm in thickness with evidence of haematoma tracking to skin.
+The pseudoaneurysm is surrounded by hematoma measuring up to 2.5 cm in thickness with evidence of hematoma tracking to skin.